cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 Text

-The first spell you cast each turn has cascade.
-(When you cast your first spell, exile cards from the top of your library until you exile a nonland card that costs less.
+Cascade (When you cast this spell, exile cards from the top of your library until you exile a nonland card that costs less.
 You may cast it without paying its mana cost.
 Put the exiled cards on the bottom in a random order.)
+Spells you cast with mana value 6 or greater have cascade.

 Info